 Robert Osborne to Greet Celebrities on Oscar’s Red Carpet

-Beverly Hills, CA — Academy Award® nominees, presenters and performers will be greeted on Oscar’s red carpet on Sunday, February 24, by film historian, television host and Hollywood Reporter columnist Robert Osborne, Academy President Sid Ganis announced today.
+Beverly Hills, CA — Academy Award® nominees and presenters will be greeted on Oscar’s red carpet on Sunday, February 22, by film historian, television host and Hollywood Reporter columnist Robert Osborne, Academy President Sid Ganis announced today.
 Red carpet guest arrivals are expected to begin at approximately 3 p.m.
 PT and conclude at the start of the Oscar® telecast at 5 p.m.
 PT.

 In addition to writing a column for The Hollywood Reporter, Osborne is the prime-time host of Turner Classic Movies and a frequent host of Academy events in New York and Los Angeles.
-He also is the author of the upcoming “80 Years of the Oscar,” the official history of the Academy Awards®, and hosts Robert Osborne’s Classic Film Festival in Athens, Georgia.
+He also is the author of the Academy’s new book, “80 Years of the Oscar,” the official history of the Academy Awards, and hosts Robert Osborne’s Classic Film Festival in Athens, Georgia.

 This news content was configured by WebWire editorial staff.
 Linking is permitted.